 There are some exceptions to this rule.
 Businesses with 9 or less employees are exempt from this requirement.
 Also, Prop.
 65 includes only marijuana smoke and myrcene on its list of cancer-causing substances, thus this rule may not apply to edible or topical marijuana products that do not contain myrcene, granted they do not contain any other chemical on the Prop.
 65 list, (pesticides etc.).
 Note, however, that a warning still may be needed for products that can be vaporized, since certain chemicals used in vapor products may be included on this list.

 At Distru we're working diligently to help you stay compliant with your inventory.
-To learn more about us, check out our Features page, or contact us at firstname.lastname@example.org with any questions or comments.
+To learn more about us, check out our features in the main navigation, or contact us at email@example.com with any questions or comments.
 Revisit this page from time to time to check for updates .